Overmind (comics): Fictional character biography

 The Overmind is an alien belonging to the Eternals of Eyung.
 He was born uncounted millennia ago on the planet Eyung ("Eternus") as Grom.
 Acting as one of their warlords, he led massacres of entire species.
 He was also the reigning champion in their gladiatorial arenas.
 When his race had engaged the Gigantians in a war about to lead to mutual absolute destruction, Grom was chosen for his physical prowess as the receptacle for their entire population of several hundred million minds.
 He was launched in a protective capsule, unconscious for thousands of years while assimilating them into one single mind.

 In recent years he awoke and piloted his ship to the nearest inhabited planet, Earth.
 There he came into contact with the Fantastic Four, who had been warned by Uatu the Watcher.
 The Overmind took over the mind of Mister Fantastic, and battled the Fantastic Four and Doctor Doom, who proved unable to stop him until the Stranger intervened and shrank the Overmind into a subatomic microverse on a dust mote, where he was left completely isolated with no available conquests, and went mad from the strain.

 He was later discovered by another collective consciousness known as Null the Living Darkness.
-In his current broken state Null took control of him and sent him on a campaign against a parallel universe, Earth, inhabited by the Squadron Supreme.
-The Overmind mentally enslaved both the Squadron and that Earth's leaders while posing as the U.S. president Kyle Richmond, and began construction of an interstellar armada to invade other worlds.
+In his current broken state, Null took control of him and sent him on a campaign against a parallel universe, Earth, inhabited by the Squadron Supreme.
+The Overmind mentally enslaved both the Squadron and that Earth's leaders while posing as U.S. president Kyle Richmond, and began construction of an interstellar armada to invade other worlds.
 When Hyperion brought the Defenders to assist him, they freed the Squadron.
 Meanwhile, Null had leeched away the Overmind's mental energies, but yet another psychic composite entity of seven human telepaths empowered by the assembled heroes, defeated him and inhabited the weakened Grom.